minuta/grail/README.md

 # Suggested: vDSO system configuration

 gRaIL uses the system call barrier for protocol emulation.
-On many Linux/amd64 operating systems, a dynamic object called the vDSO is loaded into each process that allows reading some I/O values without the system call barrier.
+On many Linux/amd64 operating systems, a dynamic object called the vDSO is loaded into each process and allows reading some I/O values without the system call barrier.
 This feature is supposed to improve performance if a process makes frequent calls of, e.g., gettimeofday, but it leaks information into a process and thus invalidates gRaIL results if not taken care of.
-We advice to disable the kernel feature system wide, but our architecture has a countermeasure implemented that will very likely work on your system if you cannot do that (see futher below).
+We advice to disable the kernel feature system wide, but our architecture has a countermeasure implemented that will very likely work on your system if you cannot disable vDSO (see futher below).

-We suggest to *disable* the vDSO feature globally on your simulation system, as we could not observe any significant differences in simulation performance.
+We suggest to disable the vDSO feature globally on your simulation system, as we could not observe any significant differences in simulation performance.
 To disable the vDOS globally, simply pass `vdso=0` as a flag to the Linux kernel upon boot.
-On Ubuntu/Debian operating systems, this is easiest accomplished by modifying `/etc/default/grub` so that it contains the following line:
+On Ubuntu/Debian operating systems, this is easiest accomplished by modifying `/etc/default/grub` so that the file contains the following line:
 ```
 GRUB_CMDLINE_LINUX="vdso=0"
 ```